UniversJoyeux/ESP32-Send-Messages-WhatsApp/README.md

 ## Step 1: for Getting the CallMeBot API KEY
 To send messages to your WhatsApp account with the ESP32, we’ll use a free API service called CallMeBot service.
 ### [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/)
+* Go to Sketch > Include Library > Manage Libraries and search for URLEncode library by Masayuki Sugahara as shown below.
 ### Instructions:
 1. Add the phone number **beginning with plus(+) sign** into your **Phone Contacts** and name it it as you wish.
 2. Send this message **"I allow callmebot to send me messages"** to the new Contact created using WhatsApp.